Automatic Segmentation and Location Learning of Neonatal Cerebral Ventricles in 3D Ultrasound Data Combining CNN and CPPN: Introduction

 \subsection{Related works}

-To achieve preterm neonates’ CVS segmentation of MRI data, \cite{moeskops2016automatic} proposed an automatic algorithm based on CNN, \cite{liu2017combining} developed an automatic dictionary learning method and \cite{qiu20153d} used multiphase geodesic level-set.
+Several methods have been proposed to achieve preterm neonates' CVS segmentation in MRI data.
+Automatic pixel-to-pixel segmentation methods were developped by \cite{moeskops2016automatic} and \cite{liu2017combining}. \cite{moeskops2016automatic} proposed a CNN which performs segmentation based on features from three independant branches with different patch size as input and \cite{liu2017combining} combined spatial and non-spatial dictionnary learning to achieve CVS segmentation.
+An active contour based method was also proposed by \cite{qiu20153d}.
+It used a multiphase geodesic level-set which utilizes a spacial prior obtained from multi-atlas registration.
 Unfortunately, that imaging modality is not suitable to monitor all preterm neonates because of its low accessibility and its inconvenience for babies.
 Conversely, US scans are available and convenient for these patients.
 But US images are hard to analyze because of their low contrast, the presence of speckle and the realization of the acquisition in an unknown coordinate system.
 Several methods have been proposed to achieve preterm neonate’s CVS segmentation in US data.

-In 2D US data, CVS segmentation was achieved non automatically by \cite{sciolla2016segmentation} using an active contour-based method and automatically by \cite{tabrizi2018automatic} applying a combination of fuzzy c-mean, phase congruency and activate contour-based method and by \cite{yasarla2019learning} employing a 2D-CNN-based method.
+In 2D US data, a semi-automatic segmentation algorithm which uses a method based on an active contour which incorporates a prior on the location was proposed by \cite{sciolla2016segmentation}.
+Automatic segmentation was achieved by \cite{tabrizi2018automatic} applying a combination of fuzzy c-mean, phase congruency and active contour-based method and by \cite{yasarla2019learning} using a 2D-CNN-based method which combines segmentation blocks and confidence blocks.

-In 3D US data, its segmentation was achieved non automatically by \cite{boucher2018dilatation} using a multi-atlas deformable registration method and by \cite{qiu2015user} employing an intensity-based surface-evolution method.
-It was achieved automatically by \cite{qiu2017automatic} utilizing a multi-phase geodesic level-set method based on phase congruency maps and by \cite{martin2018automatic} using a 2D CNN.
-The latter has the advantage of being very fast only a few seconds compared to 54 minutes).\\